 Venezuela violence flares as foes decry Maduro's power shakeup

-Youths at the head of a Venezuela opposition march on Wednesday lit fires and hurled stones at security forces who fired teargas to stop their latest demonstration against President Nicolas Maduro on the capital's main thoroughfare.
+Masked youths at the head of a Venezuelan opposition march on Wednesday lit fires and hurled stones at security forces who shot teargas to stop their latest demonstration against President Nicolas Maduro on the capital's main thoroughfare.

-CARACAS: Youths at the head of a Venezuela opposition march on Wednesday lit fires and hurled stones at security forces who fired teargas to stop their latest demonstration against President Nicolas Maduro on the capital's main thoroughfare.
+CARACAS: Masked youths at the head of a Venezuelan opposition march on Wednesday lit fires and hurled stones at security forces who shot teargas to stop their latest demonstration against President Nicolas Maduro on the capital's main thoroughfare.

 At least 33 people have been killed and hundreds injured and arrested since the anti-Maduro unrest began in early April.

-But they were blocked on the Francisco Fajardo highway, which runs through the middle of the city, by National Guard forces with teargas, armored vehicles and riot shields.
+They were blocked by National Guard forces with teargas, armoured vehicles and riot shields on the Francisco Fajardo highway, which runs through the middle of the city.

-"They are mobilized as if this was a war," said opposition leader Henrique Capriles, broadcasting from the scene via the Periscope app favored by protest leaders.
+"They are mobilized as if this was a war," said opposition leader Henrique Capriles, broadcasting from the scene via the Periscope app favoured by protest leaders.

 Opposition leaders have vowed to stay in the streets after Maduro's announcement on Monday that he was creating a "constituent assembly" empowered to rewrite the constitution.